 I was able to see the SC-44 on their first southbound run on the test Hiawatha and might have been the first time Amtrak tested these locomotives on a route.
 Several railfans are not thrilled with the design and other aspects of the SC-44 and ACL-44, but I am excited that new power is coming.

 When I am traveling down the rails, I can’t see the engine, and as long as we go, stop, and have power, I am happy.
-Less diesel soot will help not only the environment but help to keep the in and outsides of the passenger cars cleaner.
+Less diesel soot will help the environment and keep the in and outsides of the passenger cars cleaner.

 Thanks for stopping by and reading some good news about new gear coming to Amtrak.
 I am excited to see this new equipment on the rails, and I hope it reduces delays caused by mechanical issues.